Return To Catalogue - Tasmania 1892-1900 and miscellaneous - Australia

 Forgeries; I've also seen this forgery with a circular cancel.

-1 p red With numeral cancel '113' 3 p brown 4 p yellow 4 p olive 8 p brown 9 p blue 5 Sh lilac
+1/2 p orange 1 p red 2 p green 3 p brown 4 p blue 4 p yellow 4 p olive 8 p brown 9 p blue 10 p black 5 Sh lilac Surcharged

 Various perforation gauges were used for these stamps.
 The first stamps were issued with watermark 'Number'.
 Later, in 1871, the watermark 'TAS' was used.
 Specialists distinguish two types of this watermark with different sizes: 16x7 mm or 13x6 mm.
 The 9 p was issued in 1902 with watermark 'V Crown'.